If you have or are ever to lose one or more teeth, it is likely that you wish to replace them.

 - Cost – 50-60% cheaper than traditional implants.

-- Suitability – An option for those less suitable or not wishing to opt for full dental implants.
+- Suitability – An option for those less suitable or not wishing to opt for full dental implants for a variety of reasons.

-- Permanent – When looked after correctly, they can last for a good couple of decades (Dentures still required periodic replacement).
+- Almost permanent – When looked after correctly, they can last for a good couple of decades (Dentures still required periodic replacement).

-- Versatile – Mini implants can be used to replace, 1, 2 or more teeth, but are best suited as a means of retaining a denture.
+- Versatile – Mini implants can be used to replace 1, 2, or more individual teeth, but are best suited as a means of retaining a denture.

 - Restore confidence – The securer fit of a denture or replacing a missing tooth can restore confidence lost by a gap or a poor fitting prosthetic.